MatsTornblom/Vibzprofile/README.md

 # Vibz Developer Template

-A starter template for building applications in the Vibz ecosystem with consistent authentication, design, and database access.
+A starter template for building applications in the Vibz ecosystem with consistent design and database access that integrates with external Vibz authentication.

 ## Features

-- **Cross-Domain Authentication**: Cookie-based auth that works across all Vibz subdomains
+- **External Authentication Integration**: Seamlessly works with existing Vibz authentication system
 - **Consistent Design System**: Pre-configured Tailwind with Vibz design tokens
 - **Database Access**: Ready-to-use Supabase client and user services
 - **Mobile-First**: Responsive design optimized for mobile with desktop fallbacks